SJSUFall2019-CMPE272/ProjectGroup-23/README.md

 # Hill Statement

 Users who want to reduce their electricity bill by willing to shift their operating hours of appliances.
-Also, when implemented on a large scale, it would also benefit by flattening the load profile of the users and thus helping utility companies to reduce the electricity prices and do-away with ToU pricing.
+Also, when implemented on a large scale, it would also flatten the load profile of the users by reducing the PAR of an average customer's load profile and thus there won't be a spike in load during peak hours thus helping the utility companies to provide consumers with a cheaper rate plan.

 # Team Members